Jagestah/homegrown/week5/week-5.md

 #### Overview
 This week's focus is CI/CD and Gitlab by association.
 Gitlab is currently the industry leader in CI/CD and support free use of their platform; So it's the tool we're going to be using for this session.

-Get added to the Homegrown group
-Migrate in some form/fashion your homegrown project Helm install gitlab runner with tags and runner token let the group know about the runner tag

-brew install k3d
-k3d create cluster mycluster
-k3d kubeconfig merge mycluster --switch-context
-Get added to the devops-homegrown group
-Create new project in the devops-homegrown group git clone the project to the code folder cd to the project folder
-Create a `helm` folder
-cd to the helm folder
-helm repo add gitlab https://charts.gitlab.io helm repo update helm fetch gitlab/gitlab-runner --untar
-Uncomment and change `gitlabUrl` to `https://gitlab.com/` - Line 19
-Uncomment and add `KetaL5SnyWuqwzyoHz3X` to the `runnerRegistrationToken` - Line 25 update `rbac.create` to `true` -- Line 85
-update `rbac.clusterWideAccess` to `true` -- Line 92
-Uncomment and add your arbitrary, runner-specific tags - Line 146 update `runners.privileged` to `true` -- Line 168 helm upgrade --install gitlab-runner ./gitlab-runner --namespace gitlab --create-namespace Share runner-specific tags and the output of `k3d kubeconfig get mycluster` with the group Check for your runner here: https://gitlab.com/groups/devops-homegrown/-/settings/ci_cd

-Default image
-Default env vars
-deploy to environment
-Job using specific runner
-Publish image to project registry

 ---

 #### Additional Reading: